 The expected loss rates are based on the historical collection and default rates over the past seven (7) years.
 The historical rates are adjusted to reflect current and forward looking macroeconomic factors affecting the counterparty's ability to settle the amount outstanding.
-While Gross Domestic Product and growth in the financial services sector are most relevant, given the short period exposed to credit risk, the impact of these macroeconomic factors has not been considered significant within the financial year.
+While Gross Domestic Product and growth in the financial services sector are most relevant, given the short period over which the Commission is exposed to credit risk, the impact of these macroeconomic factors has not been considered significant within the financial year.

-The expected credit losses for the year ended December 31, 2018 are immaterial and therefore no additional disclosures have been made.
+The expected credit losses for the year ended December 31, 2019 are immaterial and therefore no additional disclosures have been made.